-In addition, funds on settlements accounts may be held for 60 days (previously only seven days) if they are not interest-bearing.
-This provision in particular aims to allow crowdfunding companies to hold assets for a longer period without requiring a banking licence.
+In addition, funds on settlements accounts may be held for 60 days (previously only seven days) if they are not interest-bearing.5 This provision in particular aims to allow crowdfunding companies to hold assets for a longer period without requiring a banking licence.

-Furthermore, on 1 January 2019, a special licence was introduced: undertakings accepting deposits from the public of up to 100 million Swiss francs, but not paying interest on such deposits, may qualify for a 'banking licence light' - a licence that subjects such undertaking to rules less stringent than the rules applicable to banks.
+Furthermore, on 1 January 2019, a special licence was introduced: undertakings accepting deposits from the public of up to 100 million Swiss francs, but not paying interest on such deposits, may qualify for a 'banking licence light' - a licence that subjects such undertaking to rules less stringent than the rules applicable to banks.6 This new licence is often referred to as a fintech licence, although it is not only available to fintechs.